Indecent photographs of children

 For a copy of a draft undertaking see Memorandum of Understanding - indecent photographs of children.
 Breach of the undertaking may leave the signatory open to prosecution and disciplinary action from their professional body.

 Prosecutors should view the indecent photographs/pseudo-photographs of children in order to ascertain whether there is sufficient evidence to provide a realistic prospect of conviction.
 Arrangements should be made with the police for such images to be viewed on the police officer's laptop or other computer equipment at a mutually agreeable location.
 A CD-ROM (or other media) containing indecent images of children should not in any circumstances be inserted into any CPS computer or laptop.
 It is undesirable for CPS prosecutors to take possession of indecent photographs of children.
-If it is deemed necessary to do so, such exhibits have to be dealt with as sensitive material, i.e. as having a protective marking of Confidential, they should be kept in a safe and a log should be maintained recording dates accessed, by whom, length of time and the reason accessed.
+If it is deemed necessary to do so, such exhibits have to be dealt with as sensitive material, i.e. as having a protective marking of Official Sensitive, they should be kept in a safe and a log should be maintained recording dates accessed, by whom, length of time and the reason accessed.

 A justice of the peace may issue a warrant authorising a police officer to enter and search premises and seize indecent photographs or pseudo-photographs of children.
 Prior to 1 April 2008, a justice of the peace to whom such articles were brought under section 4(3) of the PCA 1978 could issue a summons requiring the occupier to attend and show cause why the articles should not be forfeited.